Food Flavoring And Lung Disease Lawsuits

 According to the American Lung Association, nearly 11 million workers are exposed in their worksites to substances that cause asthma symptoms.
 Occupational asthma is the most common occupational lung disease, affecting 15% of adults with asthma.

 But asthma is only the tip of the iceberg for many workers.
-People who work with diacetyl (2,3-Butanedione) without adequate protection are at risk for obliterative bronchiolitis, a severe, irreversible obstructive lung disease.
+People who work with diacetyl (2,3-Butanedione) or acetyl propionyl (2,3-pentanedione) without adequate protection are at risk for obliterative bronchiolitis, a severe, irreversible obstructive lung disease.
 Bronchiolitis obliterans is just the medical term for the bronchioles, the smallest airways in the lung, being destroyed.
 Regular exposure to chemicals like diacetyl causes the bronchioles to be injured, becoming scarred, constricted, and smaller, which is why the patient starts to have more difficulty breathing when they exert themselves.
 Worse, many workers with obliterative bronchiolitis have no idea that they have the condition, or that their workplace is the cause.
+Anyone who works with food flavorings or additives without proper airway protection is at risk for permanent lung damage.
+Even people who don’t work in a food manufacturing plant, but work around food (like grinding large amounts of coffee), can be at risk.

 People with obliterative bronchiolitis gradually notice that they have shortness of breath on exertion (like when walking up stairs), a cough without phlegm, and wheezing.
 Sometimes, they’ll have fever, weight loss, and night sweats.
 It even causes its own unique form of pneumonia.
 Unfortunately, most doctors (including pulmonologists) are not familiar with the disease and so they will diagnose the patient is having asthma, COPD, chronic bronchitis, pneumonia, or emphysema — especially because the symptoms don’t tend to get better when the worker goes home or over the weekend.
 Consider this WebMD article that says “Generally, if your asthma symptoms are worse on days that you work, improve when you are at home for any length of time (weekends, vacations) and then recur when you return to work, occupational asthma should be considered.”
 Similarly, OSHA says that a “key question” for work-related asthma is “Do your symptoms change when you are away from work?”
 But that’s not the case with obliterative bronchiolitis, which is progressive and which won’t improve when the worker goes home.
 The symptoms are chronic because the damage to the airways is permanent.